-For information about all things research at Georgia Tech, visit the Research @ Tech website, the Georgia Tech Research Institute website, and the Research Faculty Affairs website.
+For information about all things research at Georgia Tech, visit the Research @ Tech website, and the Georgia Tech Research Institute.
 Also, here is a list that includes each college's associate dean for research (who is available to answer any of your questions):

 College of Design

 College of Computing

 College of Sciences

 Ivan Allen College of Liberal Arts

 There are also the following additional internal resources:

 Georgia Tech has established review committees to ensure that research is conducted in accordance with federal, state, and Georgia Board of Regents’ guidelines.

 - Office of Sponsored Programs